 Life in Australia

 Stephen’s quest for a life that was for him eventually took him about as far away from Shropshire as he could go.
-It seems likely that he departed these shores sometime between the latter part of 1876 (when he was once more resident in Wolverhampton, but holidaying on the Isle of Man) and the early part of 1881 (I have not found him on the 1881 census of England Wales).
+It seems likely that he departed these shores sometime between the latter part of 1876 (at which time he was once more resident in Wolverhampton, but holidaying on the Isle of Man) and the early part of 1881 (I have not found him on the 1881 census of England and Wales).
 He was certainly living ‘Down Under’ by 1884, as his marriage to Louisa Hobday was registered at Victoria that year [9, 10].

 Louisa Hobday was a little older than Stephen, having been born in 1848, in Kingston Upon Hull, Yorkshire.
-She had migrated to Australia with her parents, Joseph (born about 1821 at Canterbury, Kent), who had been a watchmaker in Yorkshire, and Elizabeth (nee Thompson, born about 1824 at Macclesfield, Cheshire).
+She had migrated to Australia with her parents, Joseph (born about 1821 at Canterbury, Kent), who had been a watchmaker in Yorkshire, and Elizabeth (née Thompson, born about 1824 at Macclesfield, Cheshire).
 This family’s move to Australia might have been inspired by the place where they lived in Kingston upon Hull: Melbourne Street!
 [11, 12, 13]

 In January 1889 Stephen Atcherley remarried .
 The event was reported in the Melbourne Argus as follows:

 ATCHERLEY—LAVERS.—On the 2nd inst., at the residence of the bride’s father, Tempe, Burke-road, Hawthorn, by the Rev. P.R.C.
 Ussher, S. Atcherley to Fannie A. Lavers, eldest daughter of F.S.
 Lavers.